About the Bone Histomorphometry Core Laboratory

-Nora Navone, M.D., Ph.D., directs the histormophometry core laboratory under the scientific oversight of the Bone Disease Program director and co-director.
-Navone has an established research laboratory currently focused on the metastasis of prostate cancer cells in bone.
-Navone provides direction for the core laboratory and its personnel.
+Nora Navone, M.D., Ph.D., directs the Histomorphometry Core laboratory under the scientific oversight of the Bone Disease Program of Texas.
+Dr. Navone has an established research laboratory currently focused on the metastasis of prostate cancer cells into bone.

 Staining and Analysis

 The Bone Histomorphometry Core Laboratory is managed by Leah Guerra.
 Ms. Guerra is a Senior Histology Research Technician with more than 8 years of field experience in both clinical and research histology.
 She was mentored by Michael Starbuck in the protocol of bone sampling and analysis.
 Ms. Guerra coordinates scheduling and performs slide staining and dynamic analysis of non-decalcified bone specimens.

 Ms. Guerra uses the Osteomeasure analytic system and the Bioquant Osteo 11 to digitalize the histologic sections to be analyzed and to project the images on a computer monitor, allowing for easy evaluation of quality.
 The analysis of wild-type animals along with each new batch of genetically modified animals provides an internal control for and between each experiment.
 Similarly, the simultaneous analysis of injected and non-injected contralateral bones in the in vivo intraosseous tumor cell injection provides a reliable internal control.

 For further questions or information regarding bone staining or analysis contact Ms. Guerra at MDA extension X31212 or at email@example.com.

 Bone Processing, Embedding, Sectioning:

 Ms. Guerra works closely with Jodie Simelda, a Research Histology Core Laboratory Technician who handles all bone processing and methyl methacrylate embedding.